connexcs/docs/docs/customer/routing.md

 **Rate Card**: Also known as Tariff, this allows you to select the rate card used on a customer's account.

-**Tech Prefix**: This is used to determine the routing.
-When multiple customers share the same IP address, each customer needs an individual tech prefix so the switch can sort them.
+**Tech Prefix**: When multiple customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
 It lets providers separate multiple rate cards.

 **Dial String Prefix Set**: Setting a Dial String Prefix allows determine routing based on a predefined prefix set (defined under Setup > Advanced > Prefix Set.)